waynegramlich/Fab/docs/FabSolids.md

 ## <a name="fabsolids--fab-hole"></a>5 Class Fab_Hole:

-FabDrill helper class that represents a hole.
+FabDrill helper class that represents one or more holes related holes.
+Attributes:
+* Mount (FabMount): The FabMount for the hole operation.
+* Key (FabHoleKey): The hole key used for grouping holes.
+* Join (FabJoin): The associated FabJoin the produced the hole.
+* Centers (Tuple[Vector, ...]): The associated start centers.
+* Name (str): The hole name.
+* Depth (str): The hole depth.

+Constructor:
+* Fab_Hole(Mount, Key, Centers, Name, Depth)

 ### <a name="fabsolids----get-name"></a>5.1 `Fab_Hole.`get_name():